patrickrall/Qumquat/README.md

 ### Perp

-A common situation where `x.init` is used is the flip a bit whenever a register is orthogonal to a target state.
+A common situation where `x.init` is used is to flip a bit whenever a register is orthogonal to a target state.

 ```python
 x = qq.reg(0)